yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/_index.md

 To create a VPC in Yugabyte Cloud, you need to specify the following:

 - Cloud provider (AWS or GCP)
-- Region in which to deploy the VPC (AWC only)
+- Region in which to deploy the VPC (AWS only)
 - Preferred CIDR to use for your database VPC.

 Refer to [Manage VPCs](cloud-add-vpc/).